THE VIENNESE VIOLINIST

-Born into a musical family in Vienna, violinist Johannes Fleischmann started taking lessons at the age of 5.
-After graduating from the Music High School Vienna he founded the „o(h)!-ton Ensemble, Wien“ in 2003.
+Born into a musical family in Vienna, the violinist Johannes Fleischmann received his first instrumental foundations at the age of 5.
+After graduating at the Viennese „Musikgymnasium," he founded the „o(h)!-ton Ensemble, Wien“ in 2003.
 The same year, he began his studies at the University of Music and the Performing Arts Vienna, in the classes of Klaus Maetzl and Christian Altenburger and graduated in 2011 with distinction.
-Johannes received scholarships from the „Angelika-Prokopp-Foundation of the Vienna Philharmonic Orchestra“ and the „Tokyo Foundation.”
+Johannes received scholarships from the „Angelika-Prokopp-Foundation of the „Vienna Philharmonic Orchestra“ and the „Tokyo Foundation“.

 In May 2009, Johannes Fleischmann made his solo debut of the Brahms Violin Concerto at the Wiener Konzerthaus.
-As a chamber musician, Johannes has worked with well-known artists such as Christian Altenburger, Rainer Küchl, Sergey Malov, Reinhard Latzko, Cédric Pescia, André Cazalet, Johannes Meissl, François Benda and members of the Berlin and Vienna Philharmonic Orchestras.
-He has participated in festivals such as the “International Musicians Seminar Prussia Cove,” the “Europäische Kulturtagen Frankfurt,” “Attersee Klassik,” the “Festival Pablo Casals de Prades,” the “Steirische Kammermusik Festival” and the „Quincena Musical de San Sebastián“ and has performed in many concert halls including the Musikverein and Konzerthaus in Vienna, Brucknerhaus in Linz, Carnegie Hall in New York, Suntory Hall in Tokyo and the Flagey in Brussels.
+As a chamber musician, Johannes has worked with well-known artists such as Christian Altenburger, Rainer Küchl, Sergey Malov, Andrej Bielow, Alexey Stadler, André Cazalet, Johannes Meissl, Christopher Hinterhuber, François Benda and members of the Berlin and Vienna Philharmonic Orchestra.
+He has attended multiple festivals including “Prussia Cove”, the “Europäische Kulturtagen Frankfurt”, “Attersee Klassik”, the “Festival Pablo Casals de Prades” and the “Steirische Kammermusik Festival”, the „Quincena Musical de San Sebastián“ and has performed in many concert halls such as Wiener Musikverein, Wiener Konzerthaus, the great hall of the Tchaikovsky Conservatory in Moscow, Philharmonie im Gasteig Munich, Alte Oper Frankfurt, Brucknerhaus Linz and the Flagey in Brussels.

 Norman Shetler — World-renowned pianist, accompanist, teacher, and puppeteer.